Chart Color Schemes

 AreaSearch analysis reveals Vermont South significantly outperforming the majority of regions assessed nationwide

 Vermont South has a highly educated workforce with professional services well represented.
-The unemployment rate was 1.8% as of June 2025, with an estimated employment growth of 1.0% over the past year.
+Its unemployment rate is 2.0% and it experienced an estimated employment growth of 1.1% in the past year, according to AreaSearch's statistical area data aggregation.

 Frequently Asked Questions - Employment